 Go out for trips and look for places to spread the message of environmental awareness.
 You should indicate where trash is to be disposed of and where recycling bins are located.
 Give children the option of reusing materials.
 For example, you can tell them to reuse the water bottle by filling it up again instead of dumping it.

-Your children will receive a great all-around education at the real school.
+Your children will receive a great all-around education at the real school Of Montessori.
 So what are you waiting for?
 Try out our free trial classes now to help your kid learn and grow more effectively.